Animal Health, Welfare & Sustainable Populations

 Because plastic waste is harming wildlife and wild places at record levels, the consumption of single-use plastics and flow of plastics reaching our waterways must be significantly reduced.
 Our Learning and Marketing departments managed a successful Skip the Straw Campaign with visitors and local business and is expanding their focus to make a greater impact.
 Our Marketing department manages a Bead-Free Bay Campaign as part of Tampa’s annual Gasparilla Pirate Festival and after the event, our Dive Operations department collects tons of beads strewn into the waterways.
 Our Volunteer and Events department organizes many community and beach clean-up events annually.

 Sustainable Business and Operational Practices

-Because much of the world’s business and operational practices unnecessarily contribute to environmentally damaging outcomes, organizations need to adjust their practices, products, and activities to mitigate these impacts as much as possible.
-Our Engineering and Facilities departments installed carpeting made of recycled fishing line in our event spaces and galleries and are installing a massive TECO Solar Pavilion that will offset our energy usage; our Sales Department sells an impressive line of items made from recycled plastic bottles; and our Business Operations department recently renegotiated our beverage contract so that we will no longer receive or sell plastic beverage bottles.
+Because much of the world’s business and operational practices unnecessarily contribute to environmentally damaging outcomes, organizations need to adjust their practices, products and activities to mitigate these impacts as much as possible.
+Our Engineering and Facilities departments installed carpeting made of recycled fishing line in our event spaces and galleries and installed a massive TECO Solar Pavilion that will offset our energy usage; our Sales Department sells an impressive line of items made from recycled plastic bottles; and our Business Operations department recently renegotiated our beverage contract so that we will no longer receive or sell plastic beverage bottles.